-- Use computational thinking and creativity to understand and change the world. - Make deep links with mathematics, science and design and technology. - Build knowledge of principles of information and computation, how digital systems work, and how to put this knowledge to use through programming. - Become digitally literate able to use, express themselves and develop ideas through information and communication technology
+- Use computational thinking and creativity to understand and change the world. - Make deep links with Mathematics, Design and Technology and other non-core subjects throughout the curriculum. - Build knowledge of principles of information and computation, how digital systems work, and how to put this knowledge to use through programming. - Become digitally literate able to use, express themselves, develop and present ideas through information and communication technology. - Gain the foundation of knowledge and skills they need to "learn for life". - Remember a variety of E-safety rules and learn how to stay safe online through continued E-safety lessons from Reception up until they leave for secondary school.